Mentor a Future City Minnesota team!

 FCC is an engineering education program for 6th-8th graders in which students design and build “cities of the future,” first virtually with SimCity software, and then physically by creating a tabletop scale model.
 Students also research and write an essay on an engineering challenge.
-This year’s competition will culminate at our final event on January 21, 2017 at Dunwoody College of Technology, where students will display their city models and give presentations about their cities.
+This year’s competition will culminate at our final event on January 20, 2018 at Dakota County Technical College, where students will display their city models and give presentations about their cities.

 Interested in mentoring?
 We'll help you connect with a school near your home or work.
 Contact Colleen Feller

-Thank you to the engineers and other professionals from the following entities who served as mentors during the 2015-2016 Future City Competition:
+Thank you to the engineers and other professionals from the following entities who served as mentors during the 2016-2017 Minnesota Future City Competition: